 Did anyone else’s heart break from the way Snow was looking at young Emma?
-In that brief moment we were once again reminded of the painful fact that the Charmings have missed out on their daughter growing up.
-In that moment Snow’s agony of knowing she wasn’t there to take care of her newly teenage daughter was highly visible on the expression Goodwin wore, and we couldn’t look passed it.
+In that brief moment, we were once again reminded of the painful fact that the Charmings have missed out on their daughter growing up.
+At that moment Snow’s agony of knowing she wasn’t there to take care of her newly teenage daughter was highly visible in the expression Goodwin wore, and we couldn’t look past it.

 Speaking of Emma’s past, we’ll never stop believing that Killian’s support and need to lighten the mood when he sees she may be saddened by something is exquisite.
 It’s beautiful that the two can go from joking about one of them being “a million years old” to discussing serious matters Emma would’ve never revealed to him had she not felt safe enough to.
 And next week, we cannot wait to learn more about Emma’s magic because we all know that the love within her is greater than any form of darkness.